Find out what some of our graduates are doing today in pursuing their successful careers.

 Welding is a hands-on career that can lead to injuries without following the right precautions.
 In order to protect yourself, always practice safe lifting techniques and be sure to break up your day to stretch and allow your body to rest.
 This can help to avoid repetitive stress injuries, which some welders are prone to.

 As a welder, it’s important to hold yourself and those around you accountable when it comes to following safety guidelines.
-If you see a safety violation, report it—it’s in the best interest for you and those you share a workspace with!
+If you see a safety violation, report it—it’s in the best interest of you and those you share a workspace with!
 Additionally, if you ever feel unsafe in your work area, don’t be afraid to speak up.

 The welding industry is constantly changing and evolving due to technology.
 As manufacturers release new equipment and new techniques are adopted, it’s important to continuously educate yourself on best practices—for both your skill and safety!